 - Ten days before the end of the term, each group will submit a report describing their project.
 Reports are 10 pages max and must follow the official ACM Proceedings format.
-Word and Latex templates are available on the course Web page. - Each paper will then be formally and anonymously reviewed by three reviewers, one of your instructors and two classmates chosen by your instructors. - Each group will then incorporate the insights from the reviews to produce the final version of their report, which is due on the Sunday after the last day of class. - On the last day of class, we will hold a reception/poster session, where each group will present their work to their instructors and classmates. - After you last day of class, each group will give a live demo of their project to the instructors.
+Word and Latex templates are available on the course Web page. - Each paper will then be formally reviewed by four reviewers, your instructor, your TA, and two anonymous classmates chosen by your instructors. - Each group will then incorporate the insights from the reviews to produce the final version of their report, which is due on the Sunday after the last day of class. - On the last day of class, we will hold a reception/poster session, where each group will present their work to their instructors and classmates and run demos.